First-party cyber liability insurance

 First-party cyber liability insurance covers the expenses your business may incur following a data breach or other cybersecurity attack on your network or systems.
-It's often bundled with errors and omissions insurance.

 For example, if an employee writes down a password and leaves it in plain sight, your business could become the victim of a data breach.
 First-party cyber insurance could help pay for expenses related to the fallout of the incident, such as customer notification and credit monitoring if client information is stolen.

 As cybercrime continues to rise, more and more companies face an increasing risk of a data breach or cyberattack.
 To mitigate the potential financial losses resulting from such an attack, it’s important for businesses to have adequate insurance coverage.